- — Kosher, Non-GMO, Organic, Raw, Vegan

 How to Store Organic Walnuts

 Since organic walnuts contain plenty of polyunsaturated fats and do not contain conservation chemicals, they can stale quickly.
-Keep in mind also that these nuts can absorb flavors, so you need to store them in an airtight can.
+Keep in mind that these nuts can absorb flavors, so you need to store them in an airtight can.
 We recommend finding a low-humidity place, away from heat and light.
 It is a good idea to put walnuts in your refrigerator where shelled nuts can last up to six months.
 In a freezer, they can last even longer, up to twelve months.
 You can enjoy the pleasant taste of walnuts by adding them to salads and side dishes, using them in baking, and eating them as a snack at the office.